AkashYadav8080/awesome-apis/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## ⭐ Show your support
+## 💗 Support

-Give a ⭐️ if this project helped you!
+Found it helpful?
+Give it a star ⭐ and consider contributing by sharing your favorite APIs.
 ---

 **Disclaimer**: API availability, pricing, and terms may change.
 Please check the official documentation for the most up-to-date information.